-To end homelessness by providing housing, health care and supportive employment services to people impacted by trauma, addiction, serious mental illness, chronic disease and multigenerational poverty.
-CCC’s housing and health-care choice models help more than 14,000 people a year.
+To end homelessness by providing housing, health care and supported employment services to people impacted by trauma, addiction, serious mental illness, chronic disease and multigenerational poverty.

 Bottom Line for Portland

-In 2016, CCC provided a safe home for 3,510 people, including almost 300 children; connected 8,324 very poor and very sick patients with compassionate, integrated health care services; and helped 956 people re-enter the workforce.
+CCC’s housing and health care choice models help more than 14,000 people a year.
+In 2017, CCC provided a safe home for 3,504 people, including 403 children; connected 8,937 patients with compassionate, integrated health care services; and helped 1,273 people re-enter the workforce.

 “Housing was the pivotal piece to me staying clean and sober.
 Knowing that I would be able to go into my own apartment and lock the door behind me made all the difference.
 Central City Concern gave me that stability.”

 —Robert, currently pursuing a master’s in education at Portland State University